At a Glance

 ✨Tip Number 1

-Familiarise yourself with the latest trends and tools in Microsoft BI, especially SSIS, SSAS, and SSRS.
-Being able to discuss recent developments or features during your interview can demonstrate your passion and expertise in the field.
+Familiarise yourself with the latest Microsoft BI tools and technologies, especially SSIS, SSAS, and SSRS.
+Being able to discuss recent updates or features during your interview can demonstrate your commitment and expertise in the field.

 ✨Tip Number 2

 Brush up on your SQL skills, particularly complex queries and stored procedures.
-Consider preparing a few examples of how you've used SQL to solve real-world problems, as this will showcase your practical experience.
+Consider working on sample projects or challenges that require you to solve real-world problems using SQL to showcase your abilities.

 ✨Tip Number 3